Thursday, May 26, 2022

 Here is my list of best Historic District restaurants.

-Even if you are vegetarian, you must visit the "Grilled Meat Hall" at Mercado 20 de Noviembre, just a couple blocks south of the Zocalo.
+Even if you are vegetarian, you must visit the "Grilled Meat Hall" (El Pasillo de Humo) at Mercado 20 de Noviembre, just a couple blocks south of the Zocalo.
 If you go all the way to the back end of the Grilled Meat Hall, you enter into a huge space occupied by scores of women-operated restaurants that are small, unenclosed, and chock-a-block adjacent to one another.
-(In turn, El Mercado Hidalgo, adjacent to 20 de Noviembre and is also worth a visit.)
+(In turn, El Mercado Hidalgo, adjacent to 20 de Noviembre, is also worth a visit.)

 A good, inexpensive way to eat throughout Latin America is to frequent those restaurants -- especially mom-and-pop family restaurants - that offer "comida corrida" or "el menu del dia".
 This "fixed menu" of "what's cooking" offers several courses (and a fruit juice) foods that change from day to day.
 I think it's true that comida corrida/menu del dia typically receives more attention in its preparation.
 "Comida corrida" usually costs from $2.50 U.S. to $4.00 U.S. (There is a good comida corrida restaurant at the northern corner of the street where I might reserve a habitacion for you.
 It is not the restaurant right at the corner, but rather just across the street.
 The restaurant has no name, but does have a chalk-written menu -- supported by a chain from above -- prominently positioned in the doorway which is wide open to the street whenever the restaurant is open, usually to 5 or 6 in the afternoon.)

-Annie, you'll have to make up your own mind about "street food", but I would trust any street food sold in the Historic District (and probably outside the Historic District as well).
-Similarly, I don't think twice about eating salads or other vegetables in Oaxaca restaurants.
+You'll have to make up your own mind about "street food", but I trust any street food sold in the Historic District - and probably outside the Historic District as well.
+Similarly, I don't think twice about eating salads or other vegetables in Oaxaca's historic district restaurants.

 Dear Janet,